MissStrong/ICD2O/Notes/Unit 1/Note 13 - Scope.md

 **Scope** refers to the places where a variable can be accessed.
 In JavaScript, variables can have **block scope**, **function scope**, or **global scope**.

-**Keywords** are reserved words that have a special purpose.
+A **keyword** is a reserved word that has a special purpose.
 The keyword for declaring a variable with block scope is `let`.
 This is a fairly new keyword (it was added to Javascript in 2015) and it is the preferred way of making a local variable.
 When we declare a variable using `let`, that variable can only be used within the same block after it's declared.

 ```javascript
 function setup() {